Sergej-Popov/tremolo/README.md

 ## Features
 - Drag and resize the guitar board.
+- Hold **Ctrl** while dragging to snap elements to a 10 px grid.
+A grid overlay appears while snapping or in debug mode.
+Hold **Shift** to constrain movement to one axis.
+Rotating with **Ctrl** snaps to 15° steps.
 - Add multiple guitar boards in the same workspace.
 - Paste images that can be positioned and resized.
 - Paste YouTube links to embed videos while preserving aspect ratio.